Promoting your jog group

 - Pubs, bookies and takeaways (after all, we’re trying to reach people who don’t normally exercise!)

 - Facebook – set up a Facebook page if you don’t already have one.
 If you’d like help or advice on this, email Sue Gyford and she’ll help you get set up.
+If you have a small budget, Facebook advertising can be a relatively low-cost way to target people who might be interested.

 - You could set up a Twitter account for your group, and promote your sessions, tagging any accounts that promote events in your local area, your local authority, leisure trust, community sports hubs, etc. If you tag @jogscotland we’ll give you a RT.
 Again, if you’d like some help just email Sue Gyford and she’ll help get you set up.